 As the incidence of type 2 diabetes continues to explode worldwide, this course gets to grips with the maladapted process at its heart: insulin resistance.

 Therapeutic inertia has been implicated as a significant contributory factor in suboptimal diabetes management.
-This course uses a Q&A format to explore the phenomenon, with particular focus on primary care.
+This course explores the phenomenon – defined as the failure to advance or de-intensify therapy when appropriate.

 This course highlights how important an understanding of diabetes in phenotypic terms is to the pursuit of patient-centred care and precision medicine.